-Holiday season can be a hectic time of year.
-We are constantly on the go- whether physically, mentally or emotionally- we are going, doing, or thinking about a million different things.
+We are constantly on the go- whether physically, mentally or emotionally- we are going, doing, and thinking about a million different things.
 That’s why, in the midst of all the chaos, it is crucial we remember to breathe.
 Literally.

-Oxygen is so important to our bodies that our brain and nervous system breathe for us without us even having to think about it.
+Oxygen is so important to our bodies that our brain and nervous system breathe for us automatically so that we don’t even have to think about it.
 However, many of us are still in a constant state of hyperventilation.
 Amid the chaos of life, we unknowingly take short, shallow breaths.
 In moments of excitement, stress, anxiety or surprise, we will even find ourselves holding our breath.
 Oftentimes it is not until we are instructed to take a deep breath that we even realize we weren’t breathing fully before.

 As we breathe deeply most of the work is done by our diaphragm, a muscle located beneath the lungs and above the abdomen.
 When the diaphragm contracts, it pulls down on the lungs, increasing their size and drawing air into them.
 The outer surface of the lungs stick to the inner surface of the rib cage so when the lungs expand, so do the rib cage and abdomen.
 If we take short and shallow breaths, or if the diaphragm becomes inhibited and weak due to poor posture, stress or bad habits, we rely on the muscles of the neck and rib cage to take on the hefty task of expanding and lifting our rib cage for the lungs.
 The body will sacrifice a lot in order to keep breathing, which includes muscular health.
 When we rely on the scalenes and SCM (muscles in the front of the neck) to facilitate breath rather than merely assisting, the muscles become easily over worked, sensitive and rigid.